Cinematic background for Lori Hallier

 Productions

-Primary production hub for her extensive Canadian television work.
+Primary production hub for the majority of her television career.

 Los Angeles